A Parallel General Purpose Multi-Objective Optimization Framework, with Application to Beam Dynamics: MULTI-OBJECTIVE OPTIMIZATION

 Applied to multi-objective optimization problems, genes correspond to design variables.
 The fitness of an individual is loosely related to the value of the objective functions for the corresponding genes.
 Figure~\ref{fig:varsel} schematically depicts the connection of the components introduced above.
 The process starts with an initially random population of individuals, each individual with a unique set of genes and corresponding fitness, representing one location in the search space.
-In a next step the population is processed by the selector determining the $k$ fittest individuals according to their fitness values.
+In the next step, the population is processed by the selector determining the $k$ fittest individuals according to their fitness values.
 While the $k$ fittest individuals are passed to the variator, the remaining $n-k$ individuals are eliminated from the population.
 The \textsc{Variator} mates and recombines the $k$ fittest individuals to generate new offspring.
 After evaluating the fitness of all the freshly born individuals a \textit{generation} cycle has completed and the process can start anew.

-Since there already exist plenty of implementations of evolutionary algorithms, we decided to incorporate the PISA library \cite{pisa} into our framework.
+Since there already exist plenty of implementations of evolutionary algorithms, it was decided to incorporate the PISA library \cite{pisa} into our framework.
 One of the advantages of PISA is that it separates variator from selector, rendering the library expandable and configurable.
 Implementing a variator was enough to use PISA in our framework and retain access to all available PISA selectors.
-As shown in Figure~\ref{fig:varsel}, the selector is in charge of ordering a set of $d$-dimensional vectors and selecting the $k$ fittest individuals currently in the population.
+As shown in Fig.~\ref{fig:varsel}, the selector is in charge of ordering a set of $d$-dimensional vectors and selecting the $k$ fittest individuals currently in the population.
 The performance of a selector depends on the number of objectives and the surface of the search space.
-So far, we used an NSGA-II selector \cite{dpam:02} exhibiting satisfactory convergence performance.
+So far, the NSGA-II selector \cite{dpam:02} has been used and exhibits satisfactory convergence performance.